alpersancili/Robot-Locomotion-Using-Reinforcement-Learning-SAC-TD3-A2C-/README.md

 📌 RESULTS
 Using SAC, the robot learned to perform stable and effective locomotion in the Humanoid-v4 environment.
 Compared to TD3 and A2C, SAC provided faster convergence and more consistent performance during evaluation.

+Thanks to Johnny Code for the clear and practical guidance!